Apr. 22, 2003

 other Vietnamese men.
 Mine took me way out of town.
 Fortunately,

-I realized that something was happening and walked away, catching a ride from a
+something bad was happening and walked away, catching a

-driver.
-I got back to the hotel at 12:15am and
+motorbike driver.
+I got back to the hotel at

-decided to stay there for the rest of the
+12:15am and decided to stay there for the

-on my door about 20 minutes later and told me his story.
+friend knocked on my door about 20 minutes later and told me

 Apr.
 23, 2003